-AI coding assistants (also known as AI agents) can accelerate your Dash development workflow.
-Dash’s declarative, component-based layout means an AI assistant can generate full-stack data apps without juggling separate frontend and backend codebases.
-Combined with Plotly’s expressive charting API, AI assistants can go from a natural-language prompt to a polished, interactive dashboard in minutes.
+AI coding assistants (also known as AI agents) that integrate with tools such as Cursor, GitHub Copilot, Codex, and Claude Code can accelerate your Dash development workflow.
+Dash’s declarative, component-based layout means an AI assistant can generate data applications without juggling separate frontend and backend codebases.
+Combined with Plotly’s expressive charting API, AI assistants can quickly go from a natural-language prompt to a polished, interactive dashboard.

-This guide covers how to configure popular AI assistants for optimal Dash development, including recommended project configuration files.
+This guide covers how to configure popular AI assistants for optimal Dash development, including recommended project configuration files you can paste directly into your project files.

 Provide sample data: Include example data structures or attach sample CSVs so the AI can generate appropriate visualizations.